top of page

 In 2022, factors such as the Covid-19 city-wide lock downs and the conflict in Ukraine diminished economic momentum and opportunities for business.
 It’s clear that the government’s regulatory campaign has shifted away from the ‘growth above all’ mentality seen in previous years.

 The Covid zero policy in China, supply chain interruptions and stricter regulations have forced foreign companies to reconsider their further investments in the country.
 Many are looking to move or diversify their production lines to friendlier shores, such as Vietnam.
+Though companies remain interested in the vast Chinese market, and most plan to keep a presence in the country, many are reconsidering the logistics.

 Foreign investment in China’s tech companies has gotten more complicated.
 For international corporations, accessing corporate data from China can become difficult in the near term.
 Foreign companies running platforms or apps in China must be more vigilant when collecting and using personal information amid a tighter regulatory environment.